zoom/zoom-sdk-android/README.md

   * Our SDK currently only supports emulators with ABI **arm series(armeabi-v7a, arm64-v8a)**.
 Emulators with **x86 ABI** are not supported at this point.
 * Not finding what you want?
 We are here to help!
 Please visit our [Zoom Developer Community Forum](https://devforum.zoom.us/) for further assistance.

+## Support

+For any issues regarding our SDK, please visit our new Community Support Forum at https://devforum.zoom.us/.

 ## License

 Please refer to [LICENSE.md](LICENSE.md) file for details